tunein/engineering/ops_bands.md

 * Segment problems into manageable, releasable chunks
 * Designs for observability.
 Develops testing and monitoring approaches for projects
 * Sees solution into production and beyond.
 Monitors and designs logs, alerts, bug reports for signs of deeper issues.

+#Leadership Behaviors
+* Senior engineers are mentors to the team.
+They're able to explain technology in depth both from a functional viewpoint as well as how it's used at TuneIn.
+S

+#Progress

 <a name="staff-engineer"></a>
 ## Team Lead / Staff Engineer